 It’s a terrifying situation when your medical bills, lost wages, and other damages pile up and exceed your own UM policy limits.
 When this happens, an experienced attorney can dig deeper to find other potential sources of recovery that aren’t immediately obvious.

-One option is suing the at-fault driver directly to go after their personal assets, but honestly, this is often a dead end if they don't have money to begin with.
-A more effective strategy is often to see if a third party might share some of the blame.
+One option is suing the at-fault driver directly to go after their personal assets, but honestly, this is often a dead end if they don’t have money to begin with.
+However, if the at-fault driver does have substantial assets, or if they were driving on behalf of a business or employer, you may have a shot at recovering more by suing them—or even their employer—directly.

 Example of Third-Party Liability: Picture this: you’re hit by an uninsured driver who blew through a stop sign.
 But what if that stop sign was completely hidden by an overgrown tree branch?
 In a scenario like that, the city or county responsible for maintaining that road could potentially be held partly liable for causing the collision.